kaseyawolf2/TurtleProject/readme.md

 Mainframe
     Can Have Multiple PC as Mainframes
-        Backups Listen For a failed Responce then they start up and take over command Houses Crafting Knowledge
+        Backups Listen For a failed Responce then they start up and take over command Houses Knowledge
+        Mining Area Knowledge
+            Where to Mine
+            How To mine
+        Crafting Knowledge
             Saves New Knowledge
-        Can Search for a Requested Recipe and transmit it to the requester
+            Can Search for a Requested Recipe and transmit it to the requester GUI
+        Update
+        Mining Controls

 To Do List